2023

 Please donate what you can to our charity today:

-In pictures: tour highlights from the summer Modulo Programme 2023
+In pictures: tour highlights from our summer 2023 Modulo Programme

 Students from all across the country come together at the Royal Northern College of Music in Manchester to play together in an orchestra.
 Here we see the conductor, Emma, leading the way in front of the ensemble.